andredesousa/advanced-nest-scaffold/README.md

 Use `npm run start` to run the app in the development mode.
 This app includes [Swagger](https://swagger.io/).
 It is available at [http://localhost:3000/api](http://localhost:3000/api).
-The OpenAPI Specification is exportable by running `npm run swagger` script.
+The [OpenAPI specification](https://github.com/OAI/OpenAPI-Specification) is exportable by running `npm run swagger` script.

 ## Data persistence